ray-di/Ray.MediaQuery/README.md

 If no value is passed, the bound current time will be injected.
 This eliminates the need to hard-code `NOW()` inside SQL and pass the current time every time.

+### Test clock

-When testing, you can also set the `DateTimeInterface` binding to a single time, as follows.
+When testing, you can also use a single time binding for the `DateTimeInterface`, as shown below.

 ```php
 $this->bind(DateTimeInterface::class)->to(UnixEpochTime::class);